-Since 2015, new agencies have joined the Orange County HMIS each year.
-This gives our CoC a more comprehensive look at possible returns to homelessness that would not have been captured before the agency joined HMIS.

-The chart to the right shows a breakdown of the 18.1% of all clients who returned to homelessness after exiting to Permanent Housing by how long after project exit the return to homelessness took place.
+The chart to the right shows when clients returned to the homeless system after exiting to a permanent housing situation.

 The charts below show a year over year look at what percentage of clients exited to Permanent Housing and returned to homelessness within 2 years for each project type.

-In 2019, Orange County saw a lower percentage of clients exiting to permanent housing and subsequently returning to homelessness than California or the United States as a whole!
-Orange County's score for total returns to homelessness within 2 years was 15.4% compared to California's 18% and the United States' 19.8%.
+Orange County's score for total returns to homelessness within 2 years was 17% compared to California's 18% and the United States' 16%.

-OC 2020 Returns to Homelessness

-Returns From Emergency Shelter

-Returns From Permanent Housing